It’s not as intimidating as it seems, though! And over time I’ve created some ideas that I really like.

 At the end of class I’ll even light the candle and sing the “Happy Birthday” song depending on the age and rapport I have with the student.

-PACK A SUITCASEThis is great for any lesson involving travel.
+7. PACK A SUITCASE REWARDThis is great for any lesson involving travel.
 You can draw a suitcase, tape it to the wall, and add tape to the back of the clothing items.
 Then, you can stick each into the suitcase as the lesson progresses!

 I like to let the student choose the item if they’re older/more advanced (I’ll ask, “Do you want to add shorts or a dress to your suitcase?).